Assassin's Creed IV: Black Flag: Reception

 The story missions had a mixed reception.
 Reparaz, who gave the game high praise, felt that they were the weakest aspect of Black Flag.
 Juba and VideoGamer.com's Steven Burns both felt that most of the story missions were repetitive and tiring.
 Tito, however, felt that they were varied, and that the frustrating portions compensated by being challenging.
 One particular aspect that received heavy criticism from most reviewers were the eavesdropping and tailing missions, with several noting that these problems should have been fixed or removed entirely from the series.
 The tailing objectives were also extended to ship/sea missions, with reviewers also criticizing this form of naval stealth.
 The game's pacing and opening were praised, as it introduced the pirate gameplay without the need of an overly long tutorial, with Juba noting it an improvement over Assassin's Creed III.

 Several reviewers labelled Black Flag a more pirate game than it is an Assassin's Creed one, due to its heavy focusing on pirating in gameplay, story, and characters.
 Reviewers felt that it was better for the game; they praised Black Flag's more light-hearted fare and tone compared to previous games, while also believing the game wisely avoided the usual convoluted Assassin's plot in favor of a simplistic pirate story.
 Gilman stated that "Black Flag is a better pirate game than it is an assassin game," with PC Gamer's Tom Senior remarking that "Black Flag doesn't really want to be an Assassin's Creed game, and [...] that is a welcome move."
 Reparaz called it the greatest pirate game he had ever played, while Electronic Gaming Monthly's Ray Carsillo declared Black Flag to be "probably the best pirate simulation in gaming history."
 Tito stated that Black Flag's gameplay reminded him more of a 3D version of Sid Meier's Pirates! than any Assassin's Creed game.
 Edward Kenway's character as a self-motivated pirate rather than an Assassin was also praised by most.
 Sliva believed that Edward's character was a "refreshing change of pace from a series that had started to take itself a bit too seriously," while he and Gilman stated that Edward was a "livelier" and more "palatable" protagonist than Assassin's Creed III's Connor.

-In April 2020, Game Informer ranked the game as the fourth best game in the Assassin's Creed series to date.